h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 :::

 Congrats!
-You have crated your first application with `hln` successfully.
-All of the cloud-native infrastructure have been set up properly.
+You have created your first application with `hln` successfully.
+All of the cloud-native architecture have been set up properly.
-Click the Github url and dashboard links to see the effects.
+Click the GitHub url and dashboard links to see the effects.

 ## See the effects